 Representation At P.G.
 Hearings

 Who represents us at the PG hearings?
 It is usually one of two people assigned by the union.
 Let’s look at them.
-First and usually it is a delegate from you union.
+First is usually a delegate from your precinct.
 How much legal experience does he/she have?
 How much investigative experience does he or she have?
-How does one become the delegate?
+How does one become a delegate?

 He or she is popular.
 They go out with the “boys.”
 So we vote them in as delegates.
 Is that person qualified to protect your rights?
 Or how about your job?
 One wrong answer during a PG and a case can be opened on you.
 A perceived wrong answer can get you charges.
-Without naming names there are innocent cops in jail because they said the wrong thing during the “investigation that was in the papers.”
+Without naming names there are innocent cops in jail because they said the wrong thing during the “investigation that was in the papers”.
 IAB wants to weed out not just the bad cops, but to make IAB look like they are doing their job.
 That means finding dirt on cops.
 Remember “Two Scoops Laven”?
-A cop got jammed up because she got an extra scoop of ice cream from a Basken Robbins, that she paid for.
-But Laven (a chief or inspector) was not satisfied that she actually paid for the extra scoop and she job jammed up big time.
+A cop got jammed up because she got an extra scoop of ice cream from a Basken Robbins, that she paid for, never the less she got in trouble becuase Laven (a chief or inspector) mis-comprehended what had occured.

 Or the cop who really did not see who gave the perp the extra punch?
-Is the delegate who is representing you because he or she is “one of the boys” qualified to save your job?
+Is the delegate who is representing you because he or she is “one of the boys” qualified to conduct the investigation or save your job?

-Ehrenzweig, due to his law degree, was drafted into IAB as a Sergeant and kept as a Lieutenant (before being transferred to OCID).
-He knows how to do an investigation, what questions to ask, and, what questions not to ask.
+Ehrenzweig, due to his law degree, was drafted into IAB as a Sergeant and kept on as a Lieutenant (before being transferred to OCID).
+Ehrenzweig knows how to do an investigation, what questions to ask, and, what questions not to ask.
 He knows how the investigative track works.
-He knows what IAB is looking for and if you are a subject, witness, or subject who may turn into a witness.
-Ehrenzweig will not allow the IAB investigators to run rough shod over you or get you to answer questions just to turn up the pressure.
-He has and he will fight back.
-During one PG the investigators were asking questions.
-Ehrenzweig objected to many of the questions.
-With no legal background the investigators did not know that the objections were groundless.
+He knows what IAB is looking for and if you are a subject, witness, or witness who may turn into a subject.
+Ehrenzweig will not allow the IAB investigators to run rough shod over you or get you to answer questions or just turn up the pressure.
+Ehrenzweig has and he will fight back.
+During one PG the investigators were asking questions, Ehrenzweig objected to many of the questions, with no legal background the investigators did not know that the objections were groundless.
 Nevertheless, Ehrenzweig threw then off their investigative track.
-Nothing incriminating was found against his client.
+Nothing incriminating was found against Ehrenzweig’s client.

-If you are called in for a PG do not be lulled into a sense of security that this is just routine.
-There is no such thing, they want something from you.
+If you are called in for a PG, do not be lulled into a sense of security that this is just routine.
+There is no such thing as “routine”, they want something from you.

-You can rely on your union representation, and take a chance, or engage someone who knows what is going on behind the scenes to fight for you.
+You can rely on your union representation or engage an attorney who knows what is going on behind the scenes in the department to fight for your rights.
 Contact Hugh Ehrenzweig – It is your job, pension, variable supplement and retirement at stake.